-&lt;sup>15 The project's latitude and longitude (in degrees out to 6 decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) will be requested as optional information.
+21 The project's latitude and longitude (in degrees out to 6 decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) will be requested as optional information.
 Projects in rural locations are strongly encouraged to provide this information.
 Approved Vendors that submit a significant number of projects with addresses that are difficult to map without latitude/longitude information may be asked by the Program Administrator to provide latitude/longitude for all future project applications.
+More information on this decision can be found here: https://illinoisabp.com/2019/11/01/response-to-comments-coordinates-inclusion-in-part-i-application/

-- PV Watts (or similar tool) estimate of REC production during 15 year term (auto-calculated by the portal if using PV Watts) - For Community Solar only - (for purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
-Note: This is only for the purposes of any potential initial lottery.
-Community Solar projects will receive adders for small subscriber subscription levels as described in Section 1 regardless of selection made here, and thus may still receive an adder for small subscriber subscription levels above 50% despite an initial commitment of only 50%. - Describe the proposed subscription model (e.g., typical length and structure of contract, economic terms, marketing channels, etc.).
-Applicants may enter their proposed model, or enter "unknown" if the model is not yet known. - Describe the expected mix of residential and non-residential subscribers. - If the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill credits for community solar projects substantially similar to that offered under Section 16-107.5(/) of the Public Utilities Act as well as purchase of energy from any unsubscribed project shares under the Public Utilities Regulatory Policies Act of 1978. - Required Uploads - For DG Projects - A disclosure form must have been completed and signed through the application portal.
-This can be done prior to the Part I application and will not require a separate upload.
-If the AC size of a distributed generation system as submitted in Part I differs by more than the greater of 1kW or 5% from the AC system size noted in that application's disclosure form, a new disclosure form will be required. - For all Projects - Proof of site control - Plot diagram or site map for all systems - Ground-mounted systems larger than 250 kW AC must provide a land use permit from the AHJ (Authority Having Jurisdiction).
-If a land use permit is not applicable, the Approved Vendor must provide written confirmation from the AHJ that no permit is required.
-The land use permit is required if more than 250kW of a system is ground-mounted. - Additional uploads for systems over 25 kW - Interconnection Agreement signed by both the interconnection customer and the interconnecting utility prior to the date of Part I application submittal.
+- Technical Project Information - Ground or Roof Mount - Number of tracking axes (fixed tilt, 1-axis tracking, 1-axis backtracking, or 2-axis tracking) - Array information (# modules, module power rating, tilt, azimuth, and whether or not the modules are bifacial) for each array - Inverter size in continuous AC output which must be equal to or less than nameplate capacity - Inverter efficiency - System size in DC and AC will be calculated by the portal from the information provided above. - PV Watts (or similar tool) estimate of REC production during 15 year term (auto-calculated by the portal if using PV Watts) - For Community Solar only - (For purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
+Note: This was only for the purposes of the April 10, 2019 initial lottery.
+Any community solar project will receive an adder, if applicable, for actual small subscriber subscription levels as described in Section 1.F regardless of selection made here; moreover, any community solar project already selected into the Program prior to the ICC's approval of the Revised Plan on February 18, 2020 may still receive the highest small subscriber pricing adder for greater than 75% small subscriber level if it actually attains that level, despite having made an initial commitment of only 50% in its Part I application. - Describe the proposed subscription model (e.g., typical length and structure of contract, economic terms, marketing channels, etc.).
+Applicants may enter their proposed model, or enter "unknown" if the model is not yet known. - o Describe the expected mix of residential and non-residential subscribers. - o If the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill credits for community solar projects substantially similar to that offered under Section 16-107.5(/) of the Public Utilities Act as well as purchase of energy from any unsubscribed project shares under the Public Utilities Regulatory Policies Act of 1978.